nabilelbajdi/pathfinder-game/README.md

 # Pathfinder: A Python CLI Text Adventure Game
-This is a Python CLI game application, where players are introduced to a story that they can shape based on their choices.
+This is a Python CLI game application, where players are introduced to a story that they can shape based on choices made.

 ## Table of Contents
 - [Installation](#installation)